-- 1. Correct any metabolic or electrolyte abnormalities - 2.
-Assess hydration status and correct fluid deficit - Electrolyte imbalance and dehydration must be corrected prior to anesthetic - 3.
+- Assess hydration status and correct fluid deficit Electrolyte imbalance and dehydration must be corrected prior to anesthetic - Consult Gen Surg

+- 2. Correct any metabolic or electrolyte abnormalities - 3.
 Laparoscopic pyloromyotomy is the standard approach: surgery is only definitive treatment - 4.
 Can resume oral feeds within a few hours of surgery, often with some regurgitation but an excellent long-term prognosis when identified early.